luketudge/introduction-to-programming/topics/extras/glossary.md

 The Operating System (abbreviated to 'OS') for a computer is the 'main program' that runs on that computer when it starts, and within which all other programs run.
 The operating system handles the tasks that are common to all programs, such as locating files, connecting to external devices, and so on.
 The most popular types of operating system are Microsoft Windows, macOS, and Linux.

+## package

+A package is a program that adds to the functionality of an existing program.
+For example, Python packages add new [modules](#module) to a Python installation.

+A 'package manager' is a program that downloads, installs, and updates packages.
+For example, one of the functions of [Anaconda](https://www.anaconda.com/distribution/) is to act as a package manager for Python and other data science software.

 ## path

 The location of a file within the directory system of a computer is known as that file's 'path'.
 This is the same sense of 'path' as in the English phrase 'a path through the woods'; a file's path describes a series of turnings to take in the file system in order to get to that file.